reinhardholl/gmail-to-trello/README.md

 ##Label Template

-Your gmail tempalte must look like the following:
+Your gmail template must look like the following:

 ###trello: boardName, listName